markusahlstrand/cloudworker-proxy/README.md

 The split handler takes a host parameter that lets you route the requests to a different origin.

-An example of the configuration for the split middleware:
+An example of the configuration for the split handler:

 ```
 config = [{